Heat Pump Efficiency

 High-efficiency heat pumps: While some of the highest-performing air-source heat pumps are rated at 10.5 HSPF2, anything about 9 HSPF2 should be considered to be a high-efficiency model.

-• EER (Energy Efficiency Ratio): For cooling efficiency, geothermal systems use EER, which is similar to SEER, but measured at a specific temperature instead of varying temperatures throughout the cooling season.
+EER2 stands for Energy Efficiency Ratio 2.
+It is a rating used to measure a geothermal heat pump’s cooling efficiency.
+It is similar to SEER2, but measured at a specific temperature instead of varying temperatures throughout the cooling season.

-• COP (Coefficient of Performance): For heating efficiency, geothermal systems use COP, which is similar to HSPF, but measured at a specific temperature instead of varying temperatures throughout the heating season.
+COP stands for Coefficient of Performance.
+It is a rating used to measure a geothermal heat pump’s heating efficiency.
+It is similar to HSPF2, but measured at a specific temperature instead of varying temperatures throughout the heating season.

-EER and COP use a fixed temperature to calculate the rating – and because the heat source (ground or water) temperature doesn’t fluctuate as much as outdoor air temperatures, it’s a truer measure of the system’s actual capabilities.
+Similar to EER, COP uses a fixed temperature to calculate the rating – and because the heat source (ground or water) temperature doesn’t fluctuate as much as outdoor air temperatures, it’s a truer measure of the system’s actual capabilities.

-Minimum efficiencies: The Department of Energy has established minimum efficiencies of 16.1 EER cooling and 3.1 COP heating for closed loop, water-to-water geothermal heat pumps.
+Minimum efficiencies: The Department of Energy has established minimum efficiencies of 3.1 COP heating for closed loop, water-to-water geothermal heat pumps.

 The decision to buy a heat pump, and decisions about which heat pump to purchase, will be influenced by a number of factors.
 While there is no “right” answer, there are plenty of options, and your individual priorities in each category will help you choose the system that is best for your family and your budget.